Belgae: Culture

 The cultural cohesion of Belgium as Caesar sketched it is suggested by the maintaining of these borders, more or less, in administrative divisions (pagi) mapped out later by the Romans and still evident in the parishes of the Carolingian era.
-Archaeology suggests cultural continuities from the third through the first centuries BC within this subregion, inhabited in the time of Caesar by Bellovaci, Ambiani, Atrebates, and Veromandui.
+Archaeology suggests cultural continuities from the third to the first centuries BC within this subregion, inhabited in the time of Caesar by Bellovaci, Ambiani, Atrebates, and Veromandui.

 From 250 BC onward, the disposal of the dead was primarily through cremation, with some inhumation practiced.
 Ceramics and brooches are typical grave goods, while items of feasting appear in wealthier graves.
 The absence of weapons distinguishes these burials from the funerary practice of communities to the north and south.

 Around this same time, a characteristic form of enclosed sanctuary began to be built, and from the late 2nd through the mid 1st centuries BC, fortifications with a high earthen rampart and a wide, flat-bottomed ditch are concentrated there.

-The coinage of the Belgae in Gaul shows commonalities in design and distribution patterns from the 4th through the 1st centuries BC.
+The coinage of the Belgae in Gaul shows commonalities in design and distribution patterns from the 4th to the 1st centuries BC.

 The Belgae of this period do not appear to have drunk beer.